youssefHosni/AI-Books-Assignments-Answers/Hands-On Computer Vision with Tensorflow 2/Chapter 1: Computer Vision and Neural Networks.md

 ## Questions & Answer ##
 1. Which of the following tasks not belong to computer vision?
+- [ ] A web search for images similar to query
+- [x] A 3D scence reconstruction from image sequences
+- [x] Animation of a video character

 2. Which activation function were the orignal perceptrons using ?